jhpyle/docassemble/_docs/functions.md

 * `noun_plural('friend', number_friends)` returns `friend` if
   `number_friends` is `1`, otherwise it returns `friends`.

+Instead of a number, you can pass a list, dictionary, or set as the second argument to the function.
+If the number of items in the group is `1`, the singular will be used.
+Otherwise, the plural will be used.

 ## <a name="quantity_noun"></a>quantity_noun()

 {% include side-by-side.html demo="quantity-noun" %}